a-ludi/dentist-example/README.md

 md5sum -c checksum.md5
 ```

-If you want to run with a differnt cluster manager or in the cloud, please
+If you want to run with a different cluster manager or in the cloud, please
 read the advice in [DENTIST's README][dentist-cluster].
 The easiest option is
 to adjust the `srun` command in `profile-slurm.sync.yml` to your cluster, e.g.
 `qsub -sync yes`.
 The command must submit a job to the cluster and *wait* for